Edmond (play): Synopsis

 Later, he hears a preacher at a mission preach that all souls can be redeemed through faith.
 Edmond wants to go testify to the preacher, but he is identified by the woman from the subway and arrested.
 He has a short reunion with his wife, who serves him with divorce papers.

 In prison, a large African-American cellmate is assigned to him.
 In a long philosophical speech, Edmond expresses conciliatory feelings to his cellmate and blacks in general, saying that people subconsciously desire what they fear and so whites should not try to avoid blacks.
 His uninterested cellmate first offers him a cigarette, and then punches him hard in the face twice.
 Then he threatens to kill him unless Edmond performs oral sex on him, which he does.

 Edmond meets with a priest and admits to being sodomized.
 Although he has reported the incident to the correctional officers, they were uninterested and simply said, "It happens."
 This is followed with an angry Edmond ranting about God.

 In the penultimate scene, Edmond appears to forgive his cellmate, and in the final scene, set a number of years later, the two ruminate on the uncertainty of life and the role of destiny in human affairs as Edmond smokes a cigarette.
 Edmond utters a line that is nearly an exact quote of one from Hamlet: "There is a destiny that shapes our ends...rough-hew them how we may."
 The play ends as the two say "good night" and Edmond kisses his cellmate on the mouth good night, lying beside him in bed.

-Controversy

-Despite its critical praise, the racial content of the play, particularly the numerous slurs against African-Americans, has caused controversy at colleges and universities attempting to stage it.